Oire/Iridium-php/README.md

 You may set expiration time in three different ways, as you like:

 * `setExpirationTime()` — Accepts a raw timestamp as integer.
 If null, defaults to current time plus 14 days.
+If set to `0`, the token is eternal and never expires.
 * `setExpirationDate()` — Accepts a `DateTimeImmutable` object.
 * `setExpirationOffset()` — Accepts a [relative datetime format](https://www.php.net/manual/en/datetime.formats.relative.php).
 Default is `+14 days`.